If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Sex, relationships, love, pleasure… they’re for everyone who wants them.
 You don’t have to have had your first sexual experience by 20, met your life partner by 25, got married by 30, or discovered kink while you’re still young enough to attend the “Under 35” munch.

 We all come to things at different stages and for different reasons.
 Wherever you are in your journey and whatever your reasons for exploring your sexuality later in life, those of us in the sex positive community are waiting to welcome you.
+You’re not too late.
+I promise.

 Sexual Side Effects: How to Have Sex if Medication is Getting in the Way of Your Pleasure

 Unfortunately, sexual side effects are incredibly common with numerous types of medication.
-Mental health medications including SSRIs and MOAIs, blood pressure medications, ADHD medications, and certain hormonal therapies are just some of the commonly prescribed medical treatments that can affect sexual function.
+Antidepressants and other mental health medications including SSRIs and MOAIs, blood pressure medications, ADHD medications, and certain hormonal therapies are just some of the commonly prescribed medical treatments that can affect sex drive, orgasm, and sexual function.

 Sexual side effects can include loss of desire, low arousal, erectile issues, pain during sex, and anorgasmia.
 Obviously, not everyone who takes medication experiences these issues and not everyone will experience them to the same extent.
 They can also naturally occur as a result of ageing, stress, physical health issues, and so on.
 But they are super common.
 In this post, I’ll share some strategies that can help you to manage them and continue to access sexual pleasure, if you want to.